tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 structure available for the server, it SHOULD send a GREASE
 {{I-D.ietf-tls-grease}} "encrypted_client_hello" extension as follows:

 - Set the "suite" field  to a supported cipher suite.
-These selections SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.
+The selection SHOULD vary to exercise all supported configurations, but MAY be held constant for successive connections to the same server in the same session.